United States District Court for the Central District of Illinois

 The United States District Court for the Central District of Illinois (in case citations, C.D.
 Ill.) serves the residents of forty-six counties, which are divided into four divisions.
 The counties are: Adams, Brown, Bureau, Cass, Champaign, Christian, Coles, DeWitt, Douglas, Edgar, Ford, Fulton, Greene, Hancock, Henderson, Henry, Iroquois, Kankakee, Knox, Livingston, Logan, McDonough, McLean, Macoupin, Macon, Marshall, Mason, Menard, Mercer, Montgomery, Morgan, Moultrie, Peoria, Piatt, Pike, Putnam, Rock Island, Sangamon, Schuyler, Scott, Shelby, Stark, Tazewell, Vermilion, Warren, and Woodford counties.

 The courthouses for the Central District's four divisions are in Peoria, Rock Island, Springfield, and Urbana.
 In 2018, all court operations for the Rock Island District were moved to the federal courthouse in Davenport, Iowa, due to uninhabitable conditions at the Rock Island courthouse.

 Appeals are taken to the United States Court of Appeals for the Seventh Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

-As of 3 January 2025, the acting United States attorney is Gregory M. Gilmore.
+As of 3 January 2025, the United States attorney is Gregory M. Gilmore.